sami-bg/stable-SSL/README.md

 # Stable-SSL: Made by researchers for researchers

 <center>

+### Stable | Minimalist | Fast *to quickly iterate on your research ideas*

 <img src="./assets/logo.jpg" alt="ssl logo" width="200"/>

+<sub>[Credit: Imagen3]</sub>

 </center>

-Stable-SSL's philosophy relies on two core dogmas:
-- *Lightweight enough to quickly iterate on research ideas*
-- *Stable enough to quickly iterate on research ideas*
-- *Fast enough to quickly iterate on research ideas*

-## Architecture
+## Design

-Stable-SSL provides all the boilerplate to quickly get started doing AI research, with a focus on Self Supervised Learning (SSL) albeit other applicatins can certainly build upon Stable-SSL.
+Stable-SSL provides all the boilerplate to quickly get started doing AI research, with a focus on Self Supervised Learning (SSL) albeit other applications can certainly build upon Stable-SSL.
 In short, we provide a `BaseModel` class that calls the following methods (in order):
 ```
 1. INITIALIZATION PHASE:
   - seed_everything()